mycolorway/qing-datepicker/README.md

 Function, which will be called after component renders.
 This option can be used to customize html structure.

+__popoverOffset__

+Number, default is 6, specify popover's offset to the text field.

 __locales__

 Hash, specify locale config, default config is: